reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

     // ...
 ```

-Now, we'll set up the state variables for the Game component – note the square brackets around `Array(9).fill(null)` to make the nested array:
+Now, we'll move the state variables from the Board component to the Game component – make sure to remove the lines that call `useState` from the Board component and note the square brackets around `Array(9).fill(null)` to make the nested array:

 ```jsx {2-3}
 export default function Game() {